Dealing with a Long Employment Gap

 “Why did you choose to list these part-time / odd-job roles on your resume?”
 I asked.

-“I wanted to cover my seven-year employment gap” she said.
-“After getting laid off from my job in 2007, I had to take whatever part-time work I could find after that.
+“I wanted to cover my two-year employment gap” she said.
+“After getting laid off from my job in 2021, I had to take whatever part-time work I could find after that.
 I am scared to admit that I haven’t had full-time employment for so long.
 Won’t that be a huge red-flag?” she asked me.

 I understood the reasoning.
 The natural instinct for masking a long employment gap is a real thing.
 Most of us have been taught that a long employment gap is looked upon by companies as a Scarlet Letter-esque “badge of shame”.
 We’re told that after being unemployed for too many years, we become tainted goods.